tldr-pages/tldr/pages/common/keepassxc-cli.md

 `keepassxc-cli clip {{path/to/database_file}} {{entry_name}}`

-- Copy TOTP to the clipboard:
+- Copy a TOTP code to the clipboard:

 `keepassxc-cli clip --totp {{path/to/database_file}} {{entry_name}}`